 "The patient who complains of double vision can have something as benign as dry eye or as life-threatening as an intracranial tumor.
 The cause may be as rare as Wernicke encephalopathy or as common as convergence insufficiency."

-If the double vision is monocular, it means that the problem is more likely to be within the eye, rather than in the nerves and therefore less serious.
+If the double vision is monocular, it means that the problem is more likely to be within the eye, rather than in the nerves.
+It is likely to be less serious.

-Diagnosing double vision in children
+Diagnosis in children

-- Squinting or narrowing the eyes to see
+- squinting or narrowing the eyes to see

-- Covering one eye with their hand
+- covering one eye with their hand

-- Turning their head in an unusual way
+- turning their head in an unusual way

-- Looking at objects from the side rather than facing forward
+- looking at objects from the side rather than facing forward

-- Flicking eyes side to side, between images
+- flicking eyes side to side, between images

-Treatments for double vision
+Treatment for monocular double vision